 Until his death in 1959, Wright remained prolific.
 In his many designs for houses, workplaces, and institutions such as schools, churches, and synagogues, he continued to explore materials and to expand his repertoire of planning devices, including designs based on hexagonal grids and circular elements.
 His efforts to reshape the modern city are evinced by large-scale civic and cultural-center projects for cities from Madison, Wisconsin, to Baghdad, Iraq, and in The Mile High Illinois skyscraper (1956), whose proposed height would far surpass that of any of today's tall buildings.

-Introduction by Peter Reed, Senior Deputy Director for Curatorial Affairs, 2016
+Peter Reed, Senior Deputy Director for Curatorial Affairs, 2016